scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

               aws cloudformation deploy --stack-name $(AWS_STACK_NAME_DEVELOPMENT) --template-file $(Pipeline.Workspace)/LambdaBuild/s/$(AWS_CLOUDFORMATION_TEMPLATE_FILE_NAME) --tags Environment=Development --capabilities CAPABILITY_NAMED_IAM --no-fail-on-empty-changeset
             displayName: 'updating CloudFormation stack'
 ```
 Note that I have parameterized certain inputs (i.e. `$(AWS_ACCESS_KEY_ID)`) as build environment variables to be reusable and secure.
-These are managed via settings in Azure DevOps and not committed to source control.
+Again, these are managed via settings in Azure DevOps and not committed to source control.

 ## A Note on Sharing Files Among Pipeline Stages
 Because each stage in the Azure Pipeline spins up a separate virtual machine, files such as the build artifact are not immediately accessible between build stages.
 In the build stage, a task can be added to publish a pipeline artifact (accessible via the path `$(Pipeline.Workspace)` path) that can be shared between stages.